 Each group of students is unique.
 We keep a journal for each year because we like to keep track of the fun stories or ideas that come from each group.
 We have a very simple Teacher Gratitude Journal in our Resource Library or we can send you a copy when you join our email list.

-What special things do you to end the school year?
-How do you make it special.
+What special things do you do to end the school year?
+How do you make it special?
 Tell us about them in the comments below.